chore-train-app/ChoreTrain/README.md

 * [Technologies Used](#technologies-used)

 ## Installation
-To install, begin by `git cloning` this [repo](https://github.com/chore-train-app/ChoreTrain).
+In order for the user to use the application on their own , begin by `git cloning` this [repo](https://github.com/chore-train-app/ChoreTrain).
 After cloning, type `npm install` into the terminal in order to install the necessary technologies needed to run the application.

 Next, create an `.env` file to access the database.
 Add and edit the following to your `.env` file: